Couragium/aws-codebuild-images/README.md

 The images are published to dockerhub at [*couragium/aws-codebuild-images*](https://hub.docker.com/r/couragium/aws-codebuild-images)

+The Dockerfiles are at [*Couragium/aws-codebuild-images*](https://github.com/Couragium/aws-codebuild-images/tree/main/debian)

-There are five flavours available:
+There are three flavours available:
 * slim: Debian stable slim with AWS CLI v2 and Docker-in-Docker
 * slim-rust: Like slim, but with rust installed
 * slim-rust-cache: Like slim-rust, but with [mozilla/sccache](https://github.com/mozilla/sccache) installed
-* standard-5.0: Built from official curated Dockerfile, no changes
-* standard-5.0-rust: Like standard, but with rust installed

 You can download the image with
 ```bash